-Another version of the combat vehicle based on the BMP Wolverine was created in collaboration with the Belgian company Cockerill Maintenance & Ingénierie.
-The participation of the latter was the development and delivery of a new combat module with artillery weapons.
-The design of the fire support vehicle, which has not yet received its own designation, implies the use of the existing Rosomak chassis, on which the new combat module is mounted.
+Another version of a combat vehicle based on the Wolverine BMP was created in cooperation with the Belgian company Cockerill Maintenance & Ingénierie.
+The participation of the latter consisted in the development and delivery of a new combat module with artillery weapons.
+The project of a fire support vehicle, which has not yet received its own designation, involves the use of the existing Rosomak chassis, on which a new combat module is mounted.

 Machine direct support.
 Janes.com Photos

 On the roof of the base chassis, it is planned to install the XC-8 120HP combat module with artillery and machine gun weapons.
 In this case, the main weapon of the machine becomes a smoothbore gun of the caliber 120 mm with a barrel length of 47 calibers.
 Such weapons in the future will allow the machine to fight with armored vehicles and enemy fortifications, providing direct support to the infantry.

 According to the news agency Jane's, Cockerill Maintenance & Ingénierie is currently working on a project for a new combat module with an upgraded 120 mm cannon.
 This product can be used on various combat vehicles.
 There is already some information about plans to use this system on a promising Polish fire support vehicle.
 In addition, it cannot be ruled out that they will try to install a promising combat module on the Rosomak chassis.